 In today’s environment with instant communication, standing out requires an above-average commitment.
 Customer service efforts done right can produce endless relationships.
 All departments within our organization must work together to deliver the same amazing service to our customers to keep them coming back.
-When we provide outstanding customer service, customers walk away knowing they made a wise investment in a company who invested in them.
+When we provide outstanding customer service, customers walk away knowing they made a wise investment in a company that invested in them.
 Our online customer service ratings are a result of everyone’s daily contributions to ensure top-notch customer service.

 Here are a few tips that can help us all continue delivering outstanding customer service:

 - Be a Good Listener: Take the time to identify customer needs by asking questions and concentrating on what the customer is really saying.
-Effective listening and undivided attention demonstrates to customers that you care.
+Effective listening and undivided attention demonstrate to customers that you care.

 - Identify and Anticipate Needs: Customers don’t buy products or services.
 They buy good feelings and solutions to problems.
 The more you know your customers, the better you become at anticipating their needs.
 Communicate regularly so that you are aware of problems or upcoming needs.
-Companies that break records and beat quota over and over understand what their customers want today and anticipate what their customers will want tomorrow.
+Companies that break records and beat quotas over and over understand what their customers want today and anticipate what their customers will want tomorrow.